stephbu/csharp-dns-server/README.md

 The project was written to provide DNS services within a datacentre, specifically to eliminate the need for an expensive load-balancer device by providing round-robin DNS services instead.

+## Licence
+This software is licenced under MIT terms that permits reuse within proprietary software provided all copies of the licensed software include a copy of the MIT License terms and the copyright notice.
+See [licence.txt](./licence.txt)

 ## Features

 As written, the server has a number of intrinsic features: